wp-plugins/thecartpress-russian-setup/readme.txt

 === Russian Setup for TheCartPress, eCommerce Shopping Cart ===
 Contributors: thecartpress and Vladimir Vasilenko
-Tags: Russia, ecommerce, e-commerce, shopping cart, cart, store, shop, shopping, ecomerce, products, TheCartPress, CartPress Requires at least: 3.1
+Tags: Russian, ecommerce, e-commerce, shopping cart, cart, store, shop, shopping, ecomerce, products, TheCartPress, CartPress Requires at least: 3.1
 Tested up to: 3.3
-Stable Tag: 1.0
+Stable Tag: 1.0.0

-Russian setup for TheCartPress, eCommerce plugin for WordPress
+Russian setup for TheCartPress, eCommerce Shopping Cart

 == Description ==

-Russian setup for TheCartPress adds the Russian language files and an option to configurate the stores with Russian currency, etc.
+Russian setup for TheCartPress adds the Russian language files and a button to configurate the stores with Russian currency, etc.
+Also, it adds Russian regions

-TheCartPRess is the Professional WordPress eCommerce Plugin.
+TheCartPress is the Professional WordPress eCommerce Plugin.
 Use it as shopping cart, catalog or framework.

 * [TheCartPress Extend](http://extend.thecartpress.com): plugins, themes and custom development
 * [TheCartPress Demo](http://demo.thecartpress.com)